abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 Tips:
 -   Try massage therapy - it can have a beneficial impact on circulation - at least in the short-term.
--   Control blood pressure
+-   Control blood pressure.
+If your blood pressure has been stable for a long time, you might only need to measure it once every 4 to 6 months.
--   Control blood sugar
+-   Control blood sugar.
+For most people without diabetes or pancreatic diseases, blood sugar testing is recommended once a year.

 ## [Stay socially engaged](#the-middle)